Marie Equi: Radical politics

-In 1913 Equi visited the site of a strike by cannery workers in east Portland at the Oregon Packing Company.
+In 1913, Equi visited the site of a strike by cannery workers in east Portland at the Oregon Packing Company.
 The workers, primarily women, protested poor working conditions, uncertain work hours, and a wage of only five to eight cents an hour.
-Once Socialists and members of the Industrial Workers of the World (IWW) joined the strike in support of the women, the struggle expanded to include the right to free speech.
+Once socialists and members of the Industrial Workers of the World (IWW) joined the strike in support of the women, the struggle expanded to include the right to free speech.
 Equi joined the protest and became one of its leaders, partly due to her professional stature as a physician.
 After days of picketing, the police stormed the strikers.
-Equi was clubbed by an officer after she became enraged that a 30-year-old pregnant woman had been dragged away by the police.
-After several more days, the strike ended on terms unsatisfactory to the women workers.
-For Equi, the police brutality she witnessed had radicalized her, and she turned from her earlier advocacy of Progressive reforms.
+Equi was clubbed by an officer after she became enraged that the police had dragged away a 30-year-old pregnant woman.
+After several more days, the strike ended in unsatisfactory terms for the women workers.
+For Equi, the police brutality she witnessed had radicalized her, and she turned away from her earlier advocacy of Progressive reforms.

-Equi became an influential voice in Portland's unemployment crisis in 1913-1914.
-She regularly marched with jobless men, demanded better working conditions for them, and she engaged in the IWW's free speech fights and support for lumber workers in the region's forests.
-She declared herself a Radical Socialist and an anarchist, and she aligned herself with the IWW.
+Equi became influential in Portland's unemployment crisis in 1913-1914.
+She regularly marched with jobless men, demanded better working conditions for them, and engaged in the IWW's free speech fights and support for lumber workers in the region's forests.
+She declared herself a Radical Socialist and anarchist and aligned herself with the IWW.